B i o g r a p h y

 - Don Albert, veteran correspondent for DownBeat and Jazz Journal International

-Justin currently serves on the faculty of Kansas City Kansas Community College as an Assistant Professor of Music specializing in Music Theory and Jazz Improvisation.
+Justin currently serves on the faculty of Kansas City Kansas Community College as an Assistant Professor of Music specializing in Music Theory and Jazz Improvisation, where his students have earned multiple DownBeat Student Music Awards.
 He received a Doctorate of Musical Arts in Performance with a Jazz Studies emphasis and a minor in Choral Conducting from the University of North Texas in 2017; at UNT, he served as a Doctoral Teaching Fellow, teaching undergraduate and graduate Applied Jazz Voice lessons, undergraduate and graduate classes in the vocal jazz curriculum, and directed vocal jazz ensembles.

 Justin previously served as Head of Vocal Jazz Studies at The University of the Arts in Philadelphia and as Director of Choral and Jazz Ensembles at the University of Mary in Bismarck, ND.
 Under his direction, the UArts Jazz Singers performed at the 2008 ISME World Conference; his UArts ensembles also gave feature performances at the Berks Jazz Festival, Ohio Jazz Summit, and the DMEA, NJMEA, and ACDA-PA Conferences.
 At U-Mary, the Concert Choir and Chamber Choir were prominently featured in the Public Television documentary “A Soulful Sound: The Music of the Germans from Russia.”
 Justin earned a Master of Music Degree in Voice Performance with a Minor in Music Theory from Western Michigan University, and Bachelor’s Degrees in Music Education, Saxophone Performance, and Voice Performance with a Minor in Theology from the University of Mary.